CycloneDX/cyclonedx-rust-cargo/cyclonedx-bom/README.md

 # `cyclonedx-bom`

-The [CycloneDX](https://cyclonedx.org/) library provides JSON and XML serialization and derserialization of Software Bill-of-Materials (SBOM) files.
+The [CycloneDX](https://cyclonedx.org/) library provides JSON and XML serialization and deserialization of Software Bill-of-Materials (SBOM) files.

 CycloneDX is a full-stack SBOM/xBOM standard designed for use in application security contexts and supply chain component analysis.